Hog-CERN/Hog/docs/02-User-Manual/01-Hog-local/08-Hog-utils.md

 ## compile_modelsimlib.tcl

-This script compiles the Modelsim libraries needed to simulate Vivado projects with Modelsim.
+This script compiles the ModelSim libraries needed to simulate Vivado projects with ModelSim.
 The libraries are stored into the directory *./SimulationLib*.
 Usage:

 ```tcl